-Bottom line: It’s Still about Fundamental Security Principles and Practices.
+Bottom Line: It’s Still About Fundamental Security Principles and Practices.

 All organizations within each CI Sector must implement appropriate security measures for their CI sector or sectors (some may cross sectors), while not interfering with their ability or capability to continue conducting their mission or providing services.
-This is nothing
+This is nothing new.

 The effectiveness of security measures will rely on trusted threat intelligence and those likely threats that could potentially target its systems.
 This must include the most likely attack vectors against those systems, including how they are employed and operated (i.e., ICS, SCADA, IoT, OT, or a combination thereof).

 In other words, know thy enemy.
-This is nothing
+This is nothing new.

 What is new is that the organization needs to understand how to protect their systems against attackers taking advantage of a virtually connected world that has cross-sector implications for the public and private sectors.
 Knowing the weak areas and protecting them before they can be exploited is critical.